 - Be sure to bring plenty of fans if your dorm lacks air conditioning.
 Your body temperature naturally drops when you fall asleep, so keeping your room cool will make it easier to catch some Z’s.

 2. Make Healthy Choices

-Eating healthily can be a challenge – especially if you’re used to having your parents cook for you all the time – so make sure to explore what choices are available at the different dining locations on campus.
+Eating healthily in college can be a challenge – especially if you’re used to having your parents cook for you all the time – so make sure to explore what choices are available at the different dining locations on campus.

 Shy away from anything greasy, fried, or battered and opt for healthier options that are grilled or roasted.
 Instead of pizza or a burger for lunch, try a salad or wrap made with fresh, wholesome ingredients, and stock up your room with healthy snack options to help you make smart choices when hunger strikes.

 Always eat breakfast!
 It’s called the most important meal of the day for a reason.
 Skipping breakfast impairs focus, concentration, thinking, and problem solving ability, and going throughout your day without eating negatively affects your mood and energy level.